 Child Endangerment Laws, Charges And Statute of Limitations

 Child endangerment is a form of child abuse.
-If you put a child in a situation to where they can be seriously hurt, then you can be charged with child endangerment.
+If you put a child in a situation where they can be seriously hurt, then you can be charged with child endangerment.
 People who are charged with child endangerment often commit assault.
 However, you do not have to assault a child to put them in danger.

-What Are the Elements of Child Endangerment?
+Elements of Child Endangerment

 The purpose of punishing child endangerment is to prevent someone from doing something that can potentially hurt a child.
 In order for you to be charged with child endangerment, the relationship between you and the child has to be established.
 You cannot be charged with child endangerment if you did not have a responsibility to care for the child.

-In addition to parents and grandparents, social workers, teachers and child care workers can also be charged with child endangerment.
 When people think about child endangerment, they often think about a deliberate act that puts a child in danger.
 For example, a parent leaving a child in a hot car is an act of child endangerment.

 However, if a person fails to do something, then they can be charged with child endangerment.
 For example, if a child care worker does not give the child their required medication and they get sick as a result of this, then they can be charged with child endangerment.